radeonxray/DB-Assignment6/README.md

 ![Ex4.1](https://github.com/radeonxray/DB-Assignment6/blob/master/Ex4.1.png)

+Then we see the performance with a join:
 ```mysql
 select Title, DisplayName from posts
 left join users on users.Id = posts.OwnerUserId
 where Title like "%grounds%";
 ```
 ![Ex4.2](https://github.com/radeonxray/DB-Assignment6/blob/master/Ex4.2.png)

+**Performance thoughts**
+Not that big performance difference between the two approaches.

 ### Review:
 * Are you able to verify there is no major difference?